zuozhenggh/learning-library/developer-library/mytodoreact/setup-dev-environment/setup-dev-environment.md

     ![Registry](images/21-dev-services-registry.png " ")

-2. Take note of the namespace (for example, `axkcsk2aiatb`) shown in the image below.
+2. Take note of the namespace (for example, `axhpdrizd2ai` shown in the image below).

     ![create repo](images/22-create-repo.png " ")